-ssh -p 22 -i <auth\key> ec2-user@<public\ip>
+ssh -p 22 -i <auth_key> ec2-user@<public_ip>

-To continue Quick Start instructions, see "Add Message Router Connections Using the RTView Configuration Application".
+Return to Quick Start instructions, "Add Message Router Connections".

 CHAPTER 5 Using the Monitor

 The RTView® Monitor for Solace® is an advanced messaging platform that allows customer applications to efficiently exchange messages over dedicated VPNs.
 The RTView® Monitor for Solace® provides pre-configured alerts and dashboards to monitor current status and manage history for the Solace message router.
 The RTView® Monitor for Solace® can help operators avoid or detect many problems relating to configuration, topology, and performance.
 This section describes Monitor features, graphs and functionality as well as Monitor displays.